yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 5. The Microsoft team responds to the objection.

 6. The customer team gives feedback to the Microsoft team.

-7. Tables switch roles and repeat Steps 2–6.
+7. Switch roles and repeat Steps 2-6.

 ##  Wrap-up

 Timeframe: 15 minutes

-Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.
+Directions: Reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ##  Additional references